Quotes & Sayings

 by R.E.
 Slater

 Which is where the book of Revelation comes in to tell of the same occurrence in chapter 5 between the "Whore of Babylon" and the consequential evil disruption of justice for the people's of the earth.
-Moreover, this same wilful disruption has distorted the Genesis reading of man's "dominance" over the earth unto its prophesied usury and demise as any whoring nation might do when disputing it's complicity in the lack of healing of land and innocents.
-Not only then is neoliberalism's ugly rule abandoning just-ful public policy for all but it's same actions have been exacerbated under today's 21st century form of capitalism as it greedily devours the earth unto its own profane purposes.
+Moreover, this same wilful disruption has distorted the Genesis reading of man's "dominance" over the earth unto its prophesied usury and demise as any whoring nation might do when disputing it's complicity in the lack of healing either destroyed ecosystems or innocents.
+Not only is neoliberalism's ugly rule abandoning just-ful public policy for all but it's same actions have been exacerbated under today's 21st century form of capitalism as it greedily devours the earth unto its own profane purposes.

-Thus and thus is my process theological reading of the book of Revelation of it's dire eschatological warnings and assurance of doom if left unheeded coming fully due under maga-Christianity's blithe disregard for it's own biblical scriptures as well as it's disregard for it's own profane and culpable actions under "the man of sin."
+Thus and thus is my process theological reading of the book of Revelation of it's dire eschatological warnings and assurance of doom if left unheeded coming fully due-and-paid under raging maga-Christianity's blithe disregard for it's own biblical scriptures along with it's severe disregard for it's own profane and culpable actions under the rule of "the man of sin" *(this man of sin could be a person, organization, society, or an iconic symbolism of all of the above such as a president, a ruling Congressional body, the church, its leaders, or a majority of society).

-Ironically, maga Christians seem always to place themselves as the "innocents" in the story of Revelation but it is exactly untrue as the bible points once again to the church's evil complicity in it's own disputed uncaring inactions to democracy's perjurious fall including its own overall deaf, dumb and blind "gospels" of hate and bigotry not only upon the people's of this earth but to it's very injustices waged against the earth itself (as attested to by Trumpian 2024 cabinet selections and maga's proposed propaganda 2025).
+Ironically, maga Christians seem always to place themselves as the "innocents" in the story of Revelation but it is exactly opposite and untrue as the bible points once again to the church's evil complicity in it's own disputed uncaring inactions to democracy's perjurious fall including its own overall deaf, dumb and blind "gospels" of hate and bigotry not only upon the people's of this earth but to the very injustices waged against the earth itself (as attested to by Trumpian 2024 cabinet selections and maga's proposed Propaganda 2025).

-How curious then that we read of God's forewarnings in Revelation of our purposeful destruction underpaid by our blinded hearts thinking it is the wicked of the world being judged and not we ourselves for our own sins created by our wicked hands.
-It is the height of audacity that Christians always believe they are not complicit in the agony of others as seen throughout the centuries when the heathen church disregards Jesus' mission to love one another by bringing sword and famine, storm and flood, upon the innocents of the earth.
-From the dark Crusades to maga's own ruinous actions currently intended upon migrants, women, children, and the trans-sex, Christianity pretends to wash it's bloody hands of all guilt in the immediate portending injustices being wrought against humanity and the earth.
-It is as if the bible the church reads is like a foreign language mirroring our sin even as we look into that same unspeaking mirror with the hallowed eyes of the self-righteousness covered in overweening pride and falsified sallow agency.
+How curious then that when reading of God's forewarnings in Revelation of our purposeful destruction by our own hands underlaid by blinded hearts believing incorrectly that it is the "wicked" of the world being judged and not we ourselves for our own sins created within our wicked hearts and complicite words-and-deeds.
+I find in our naive religious and societal responses the height of audacity that white nationalized Christians can always believe they are guiltless in the agony of of the world - especially as clearly evidenced throughout the centuries of the heathen church exacting time-and-again harm upon itself and communities in blatant disregard for Jesus' mission to love one another.
+How?
+By bringing sword and famine, storm and flood, rage and hate, hypocrisy and legalism, upon the innocents of the earth.
+From the dark Crusades of centuries past to maga's own ruinous actions currently underway in America's 21st Century as vicious destruction is being intentionally planned and enacted upon our foreigners, migrants, women, children, the trans-sex populations, minorities, and women's medical rights, as maga-Christianity defiantly pretends to wash it's bloody hands as Herod did of Jesus' conviction of all personal and corporate guilt in the immediate portending of injustices being wrought against humanity, land and earth.
+It is as if the bible the church has read ad nauseam is more an angelic foreign language mirroring our sin even as we look into that same unspeakable mirror with the hallowed-out eyes of the self-righteousness covered in overweening pride and falsified sallow agency.

 Thus speaks the bible to those who would lift themselves up to rule this earth believing they are guiltless and without fault yet have become the very ones Jesus came to overthrow and teach another way of love, mercy, forgiveness, healing, and rebirth.